heig-tin-info/handbook/README.md

 ### Table caption ?

 How to add a caption to a table ?
+The plugin `mkdocs-caption` is straightforward, but does not support:

+- Table above the caption
+- Number from section numbers section.number
+- No alt text for the caption
+- No markdown in the caption (Table: *italic*) not supported

 ```markdown